LJZApps/LJZApps/README.md

 ### Talk to me - DISCONTINUED
 #### Talk to me - Android
 - A chat app written with Kotlin and XML
-- There are plans to port it to iOS, MacOS and Windows
+- There were plans to port it to iOS, MacOS and Windows
 - This project has been started in November 2020
-- Currently being rewritten to Jetpack Compose
 - Services, I'm using for this App:
   - Hetzner Managed Server (Symfony Backend)
   - Firebase: